-If you are just beginning your seasoning career and do not have a grinder, you can also use typical household items to help yourself.
+If you are beginning your seasoning career and do not have a grinder, you can also use typical household items to help yourself.
 It costs nothing at first (except for a little muscle power).

 1. Grind Spices with a Mortar

 The classic is the mortar.
 Without a doubt, the mortar is the most sensual way of grinding spices, although not always the fastest.
-A mortar is particularly suitable for grinding small portions of a few teaspoons.
+A mortar is particularly suitable for crushing small portions of a few teaspoons.
 Depending on the size of the mortar, sometimes more or less.
 But no matter how big the mortar is, with large portions it becomes tedious and tedious.

 One of the great advantages of the mortar is that you don’t always have to grind fine powder, you can also roughly crush grains and seeds.
 Many courts build on that.